georgewatson/georgewatson.me/privacy_policy.md

 no requests are made to any servers except this one and Webmention.io.
+You can verify this using your browser's developer tools, and block external requests using various browser extensions.

 ### Analytics

-This website does not use web analytics.
+This website does not use Web analytics.

 [Netlify](https://www.netlify.com/) may record and analyse your traffic for their own purposes, but this information is not currently available to me.